 How can you make strong points with weak writing?

 Include visceral verbs that can help with expressing action.
-While focusing on such verbs, don’t forget that adjectives can strengthen your writing too.
+While focusing on them, don’t forget that adjectives can strengthen your writing too.
 Just make sure not to use ones that require the words very or really before them.
 Those aren’t strong adjectives and will weaken your writing.

 Examples: